DallinO/Tessera/README.md

 # Tessera
  BYUI Senior Project
 ### Overview
-The Tessera Daily Planner is a simple personal task management software patterned after large project management software such as QlickUp and Jira, but tailored to individuals as opposed to teams.
-It was developed as my senior project over the course of a semester under the mentorship and direction of my professor and other faculty.
-Tessera was built as a Blazor Web Assembly App using ASP.NET Core.
-I utilized Entity Framework to perform database queries using a DBContext with DBSet properties to navigate tables and their relationships.
-I utilized IdentityUser to create and manage user authentication, coupled with JWT tokens.
+Tessera Daily Planner is a personal task management application inspired by leading project management tools like ClickUp and Jira, but tailored specifically for individual users rather than teams.
+Developed as my senior capstone project over the course of a semester, I completed this project under the guidance and mentorship of my professor and other faculty advisors.

+Tessera was built as a Blazor WebAssembly application with ASP.NET Core as the backend framework.
+I leveraged Entity Framework Core to streamline database interactions, using a DbContext with DbSet properties to effectively model and manage the database tables and their relationships.
+User authentication was implemented using IdentityUser in combination with JWT tokens, providing secure, token-based authentication.

+With a focus on intuitive usability, I designed a clean and responsive user interface, making it easy for users to track tasks, set priorities, and manage their personal schedules.
+To ensure reliability and functionality, I created and executed automated tests using xUnit, reinforcing the robustness of the application through thorough testing practices.